RentiD Letting Agency Agreement

-By subscribing to RentiD with Digital Assistant Plus you are also purchasing a minimum 12-month subscription to our platform which is payable annually in advance.
+By subscribing to RentiD with Digital Assistant and Digital Assistant Plus you are also purchasing a minimum 12-month subscription to our platform which is payable annually in advance.
 Subscription to RentiD is per property unit i.e. house, flat or room in an HMO property.
 Renewal of your subscription will be automatic.
 Unless you have notified RentiD to end your subscription term following notifications sent 7 days and 2 days prior to the end of the current term, your subscription will automatically renew for another year.